iter-tools/iter-tools/README.md

 cycle(range(3)); // 0, 1, 2, 0, 1, 2, 0, 1, 2 ....
 ```

-#Create iterators from string
+#Create iterators from strings
-These series of generators take as first argument a regular expression and as a second an iterable.
-If the second argument is omitted it is automatically returnes a curried function.
+These generators take as a first argument a regular expression and as a second an iterable.
+If the second argument is omitted it automatically returns a curried function.

 ##Regexp Exec
 It runs a regular expression on a string.
-Every iteration returns a new match (use global regular expressions or the iterator will return only the first match).
-The returned object is the same one returned by the "RegExp.prototype.exec" method (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/exec).
+Every iteration returns a new match.
+You should use a "global" regular expression to return multiple matches.
+The returned object type is the same one returned by the "RegExp.prototype.exec" method (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/exec).
+* [0] the full string matching the reg exp
+* [1] ... [n] the matching groups
+* index: the 0 based index of the match
+* input: the original string
 ```js
 const regexpExec = require('iter-tools/lib/regexp-exec');
 regexpExec(/[0-9]{4}/g, '10/2/2013, 03/03/2015 12/4/1997');